Power Line Communication and Sensing Using Time Series Forecasting: Design and Case Studies

-We first present the results of the change in SNR values with the introduction of a concentrated fault.
-We introduce a fault impedance $r_\text{f}=100~\Omega$ between a pair of conductors at a location that is $100~\text{m}$ from a PLM transmitter, e.g., PLM-1 in Fig.~\ref{fig:PLCTnetwork}.
-We show the impact of this in Fig.~\ref{fig:SNR_HFCL} by contrasting the average SNR change of one stabilizer batch for the condition of concentrated fault in Fig.~\ref{fig:SNR_HF} and a termination impedance change in Fig.~\ref{fig:SNR_CL}.
-It is clearly visible that these changes cause a significant, noticeable, and distinctive changes in the measured SNR values.
-As a result, we focus on the more challenging case of DF in the following.
+We first present the~results of the~change in~SNR values with the~introduction of a~concentrated fault.
+We~introduce a~fault impedance $r_\text{f}=100~\Omega$ between a~pair of conductors at a~location that is $100~\text{m}$ from the~{PLM transmitter, i.e.,~PLM-1 in~Figure~\ref{fig:PLCTnetwork}}.
+We~show the~impact of this in~Figure~\ref{fig:SNR_HFCL} by contrasting the~average SNR change of one stabilizer batch for the~condition of concentrated fault in~Figure~\ref{fig:SNR_HFCL}a with LI model 1 and a~termination impedance change from LI model~1 to LI model~3 in~Figure~\ref{fig:SNR_HFCL}b.
+It~is clearly visible that these variations cause a~significant, noticeable, and~distinctive change in~the~measured SNR values.
+As~a result, we~focus on~the~more challenging case of DF in~the~following.

-We introduce three different types of DFs, a slight DF, a mild DF, and a medium DF.
-We emulate each of these three conditions by increasing the PUL serial resistance and shunt conductance of the cable by $10\%$, $20\%$, and $60\%$, respectively, to emulate different extents of cable degradation~\cite{furse2003frequency}.
-We introduce the DF over a $300$~m section of the cable with the starting point of the faulty section being at a distance of $100~\text{m}$ away from a PLM transmitter.
+We introduce three different types of DFs, a~slight DF, a~mild DF, and~a medium DF.
+We~emulate each of these three conditions by increasing the~PUL serial resistance and shunt conductance of the~cable by $10\%$, $20\%$, and~$60\%$, respectively, to~emulate different extents of cable degradation~\cite{furse2003frequency}.
+We~introduce the~DF over a~$300$~m section of the~cable with the~starting point of the~faulty section being at a~distance of $100~\text{m}$ away from { PLM-1}.

-The average SNR values of the first stabilizer batch over time, as shown in Fig.~\ref{fig:SNR_DF_mild} and Fig.~\ref{fig:SNR_DF_medium}, signifies that detecting a DF is more challenging than a hard fault.
-We employ our anomaly detection procedure, and accordingly compute the SMDs, as illustrated in Fig.~\ref{fig:SMD_DF}, where the faulty events are indicated as distinctive spikes in the middle.
-We then determine the anomaly detection thresholds with a false alarm rate $p_\text{FA}$ either theoretically using~\eqref{eq_threshold} or empirically through the training data.
-For the empirical determination, we sort $|D_\text{MA}^2|$ for the training data prediction difference in the descending order as $d_i$ from $d_1$ to $d_\text{max}$.
-We then compute the threshold as
+The average SNR values of the~first stabilizer batch over time, as~shown in~Figure~\ref{fig:SNR_DF}a,b, signify that detecting a~DF is more challenging than a~hard fault.
+We employ our anomaly detection procedure, and~accordingly compute the~SMDs, as~illustrated in~Figure~\ref{fig:SMD_DF}, where the~faulty events are indicated as distinctive spikes in~the~middle.
+We~then determine the~anomaly detection thresholds with an~FA rate $p_\text{FA}$ either theoretically using~\eqref{eq_threshold} or empirically through the~training data.
+For~the empirical determination, we~sort $|D_\text{MA}^2|$ for the~training data prediction difference in~the~descending order as $d_i$ from $d_1$ to $d_{(n_\text{tr}-w)}$.
+We~then compute the~threshold as

-where $\left\lfloor{\cdot}\right\rfloor$ is the floor function.
+where $\left\lfloor{\cdot}\right\rfloor$ is the~floor~function.